groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/nodejs-java/com.groupdocs.viewer.options/pdfviewoptions/_index.md

 ```

 Sets the width of the output image in pixels.
-This parameter applies only when converting a single image to HTML.
+This parameter applies only when converting a single image PDF.

 **Parameters:**
 | Parameter | Type | Description |